One Method to Solve all Stock Problems on LeetCode

 0 <= fee < 5 * 104

-For each transaction, a fee must be paid.
-Simply subtract the fee from the profit to modify the equation:
+A fee is charged for each transaction, simply subtract the fee from the profit to rewrite the equation:

 dp[i][0] = max(dp[i-1][0], dp[i-1][1] + prices[i])